thelfer/tfel/docs/web/MohrCoulomb.md

 partial extension towards non-associated flow).

-# Simplification of the MFront file
+# Simplification of the MFront file : use of `TFEL/Material/MohrCoulombYieldCriterion.hxx` file

 Because F et G have an analogous structure, it's possible to simplify the MFront file and to do the calculation in the hxx `TFEL/Material/MohrCoulombYieldCriterion.hxx`